TLeonardUK/TLeonardUK.github.io/_posts/2022-06-03-reverse-engineering-dark-souls-3-networking-part-3.md

 }
 ```

 Once the client sends this to the server, something unusual happens.
-The server replies with a response message, with a 27 byte payload, which is both unencrypted and isn't parsable as a protobuf.
-As soon as the game recieves this all messages that follow are not longer decryptable!
+The server replies with a response message, with a 27 byte payload, which is both un-encrypted and isn't parsable as a protobuf.
+As soon as the game receives this all messages that follow are not longer decryptable!

 So what exactly is going on here?
 If we have a look at the unknown field in the RequestHandshake message as well as the response, we can get get an idea.